-TWT shall complete land acquisition and initial physical and biological improvements by the third full growing season after the sale of Advance Credits.
+TWT shall complete land acquisition and initial physical and biological improvements by the third full growing season after the sale of Advance Credits in compliance with 33CFR 332.8.
 The reason for this requirement is to reduce temporal loss of wetland functions on the Program's mitigation sites and this is why Mitigation Banks are the preferred mitigation type as they generally mitigate before the impact.
 Indeed, as a result of climate change and associated increases in precipitation intensity the impacts of temporal wetland loss may be magnified in terms of their contribution to increased flooding severity and degradation of property (DeGaetano 2009).

-If TWT fails to meet these deadlines, the district engineer must either make a determination that more time is needed to plan and implement an ILF project or, if doing so would not be in the public interest, direct TWT to disburse funds from the ILF Program "program account" to provide alternative compensatory mitigation to fulfill those compensation obligations.
+If TWT fails to meet these deadlines, the district engineer must either make a determination that more time is needed to plan and implement an ILF project or, if doing so would not be in the public interest, direct TWT to disburse funds from the ILF Program "program account" to another mitigation provider to provide alternative compensatory mitigation to fulfill those compensation obligations.